tcourreges/tcourreges.github.io/_posts/2000-01-07-coderstrikeback.md

 ## Introduction

 [<img src="/images/codersstrikeback/codingamelogo.png" width="50%" style="float: right; padding-left: 2em;">](https://www.codingame.com/)
 If you're not already familiar with the website [CodinGame](https://www.codingame.com/), I highly recommend you check it out.
-Its concept is pretty simple, and could be summed up as two concepts:
+Its concept is pretty simple, and could be summed up as two ideas:
 - [Competitive Programming](https://en.wikipedia.org/wiki/Competitive_programming): you have to write programs in order to solve problems (the input is a general test case, the output is your solution)
 - [Gamification](https://en.wikipedia.org/wiki/Gamification): those problems are presented in a fun and interactive way, like a game (sometimes quite literally, as you're writing the code of a game)